Basic-Geometry/Basic-Geometry.github.io/README.md

-Providing the best established and most accurate framework to calculate area and volume using the 3D coordinate system.
+Providing the best-established and most accurate framework to calculate area and volume using the 3D coordinate system.

 <!---
-Gmac4247/Gmac4247 is providing the best established and most accurate functional frameworkto calculate area and volume using the 3D coordinate system.
+Gmac4247/Gmac4247 is providing the best-established and most accurate functional frameworkto calculate area and volume using the 3D coordinate system.
 --->

 Geometric Calculations Framework